liu-yuanhao/liu-yuanhao.github.io/_pages/about.md

 He obtained his B.E. degree in 2016 and Ph.D. degree in 2022, both in Information and Communication Engineering, from the School of Telecommunications Engineering, **Xidian University**, China, supervised by **Prof. Tao Shang**.
 In November 2022, he was awarded a joint Ph.D. in Computer Science from the Centre d'Enseignement, de Recherche et d'Ingénierie - Laboratoire d'Informatique d'Avignon (CERI-LIA), **Université d’Avignon**, France, co-supervised by **Prof. Fen Zhou** and **Prof. Juan-Manuel Torres-Moreno**.

 Dr. Liu is a Member of IEEE.
-His primary research areas include resilient optical network scheduling, optical interconnects for AI computing datacenters, etc. He has published more than 30 high-quality papers in prestigious journals and flagship conferences.
+His primary research areas include **resilient optical network scheduling**, **optical networks for Inter-/Intra AI computing datacenters**, etc. He has published more than 30 high-quality papers in prestigious journals and flagship conferences.
 Additionally, he is an active reviewer for multiple top-tier academic journals and has served on the Technical Program Committee (TPC) for several conferences.

 ## Research Interests